will-mei/cfiojobs/README.md

             options:
             -t             check host group config file format.
-            -g groups      run commands on certain host groups in ./cfiojobs.grp (sep with comma) -a             run commands on all host group set -x hosts       make an exception on these hosts (sep with comma) -X groups      make an exception on these host groups (sep with comma)
+            -g groups      run commands on certain host groups in ./cfiojobs.grp (sep with comma) (note that all the host group info will be reloaded when signal 1 is recived.)
+            -a             run commands on all host group set -x hosts       make an exception on these hosts (sep with comma) -X groups      make an exception on these host groups (sep with comma)